Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Introduction

 \subsection{Our Contributions}

-\textbf{Algorithm.} Specifically, we have designed a new and efficient bandit algorithm called the Low-Rank Bandit.
-The algorithm and its variation via submatrix sampling can efficiently choose from a large product set of two-sided products given a short time horizon.
+\textbf{Algorithm.} Specifically, we have designed a new bandit algorithm called the Low-Rank Bandit (\textsf{LRB}).
+The algorithm can efficiently choose from a large set of two-sided products given a short time horizon.
 It is split into two phases: ``pure exploration phases" and ``targeted exploration + exploitation phases".
 At each period, the algorithm follows a schedule to enter either of the two phases.
-If it is in a pure exploration phase, a forced sample is selected uniformly at random and is used for the low-rank matrix estimation.
+If it is in a pure exploration phase, a forced sample is selected uniformly at random and is used for the low-rank matrix estimation (i.e., the forced-sample estimates).
 The forced-sample estimates are used to screen out arms that are far from the optimal arm.
 The remaining arms form a targeted set whose size is much smaller than the initial product set.
-If the algorithm is in a targeted exploration + exploitation phase, we choose a product based on an off-the-shelf stochastic multi-armed bandit algorithm (e.g. UCB, Thompson Sampling) applied on the current targeted set.
-For illustration purpose, we will use UCB algorithm throughout the paper.
+If the algorithm is in a targeted exploration + exploitation phase, we choose a product based on an off-the-shelf stochastic multi-armed bandit algorithm (e.g. \textsf{UCB}, Thompson Sampling) applied on the current targeted set as a subroutine.
+For illustration purpose, we use \textsf{UCB} as the subroutine throughout the paper.

-We introduce a subsampling technique when we are extremely sensitive about time.
-Given an ultra-short horizon (formally defined in Section \ref{subsec:h}) in the face of a huge number of arms, we can instead sample a submatrix of smaller dimensions and apply the Low-Rank Bandit to it.
+Moreover, we propose Submatrix-Sampled Low-Rank Bandit (\textsf{ss-LRB}) that adds a subsampling pre-step to our regular \textsf{LRB} algorithm when we are extremely sensitive about time.
+Given an ultra-short horizon (formally defined in Section \ref{sub:short_horizon}) in the face of a huge number of arms, we can instead sample a submatrix of smaller dimensions and apply \textsf{LRB} to it.
 The intuition behind this is as follows.
 Even though the best entry in the submatrix might be suboptimal, because the horizon is ultra-short, the cost we save from not exploring the much larger matrix compensates for the regret we incur from picking a suboptimal entry.

-\textbf{Theory.} We establish non-asymptotic dependent and independent regret bounds and show that the Low-Rank Bandit achieves expected cumulative regret that scales with $d_r+d_c$ rather than $d_rd_c$.
-Most existing theoretical analysis for bandit algorithms study dependence of the regret on the time horizon asymptotically and may not perform well when the time horizon is short.
-Unlike them, ours shed light on customized strategies given different time horizon lengths and the product set sizes.

-A crucial step in our regret analysis is providing entry-wise estimation error bound.
-However, most existing matrix estimation results provide a bound on the estimation error of the entire matrix, which would be a crude upper bound for our task.
-Rather, using estimation error on each row to bound entry-wise estimation error, realized by the ``row-enhancement" procedure \citep{hamidi2019personalizing}, saves us an unnecessary $\sqrt{\max(d_r,d_c)}$ factor.\footnote{One may alternatively use recent entry-level bounds of \cite{yuxin}.}